SOLIDWORKS Automation – How To Work With Custom Properties (and Cut Lists)

 What Are Custom Properties and Cut Lists?

-Custom Properties are text entries stored within your model file that define various variables associated with the model.
+Custom Properties in SOLIDWORKS are text entries stored within your model file that define various variables associated with the model.
 These variables can include details such as descriptions, part numbers, materials, model mass, creators, revisions, and more.
 While many predefined variables are available, you can create additional ones, leaving your options nearly limitless.

 Accessing the Custom Properties